 This nifty app helps you to create entertaining little videos to engage your friends and followers.
 Simply tap the circle to shoot, and Boomerang will take a quick burst of 10 photos to turn into a video.

-Because it’s built by Instagram, you can post your video directly to Instagram from the app.
+Because it’s built by Instagram, you can post your video directly to social media networks from the app.